clareaulab/ebv_biobank_gwas/README.md

 # Population-scale sequencing resolves correlates and determinants of latent Epstein-Barr Virus infection

-Repository of code and processed data supporting analyses in [Nyeo et al. 2025.](https://www.biorxiv.org/content/10.1101/2025.07.18.665549v1)
+Repository of code and processed data supporting analyses in [Nyeo *et al.* 2025.](https://www.biorxiv.org/content/10.1101/2025.07.18.665549v1).

 ## Consortia

 For this work, we made extensive use of the [UK Biobank (UKB)](https://ukbiobank.dnanexus.com/login) and [All of Us (AoU)](https://www.researchallofus.org/data-tools/workbench/).
 These data sources are available for qualified researchers to access genetic and phenotypic data on ~750,000 total individuals.

 ## Extracting reads per EBV contig

 The most cost-efficient way to access the EBV data from the `.cram` files containing aligned WGS data is to stream the reads via GATK.
 This allows you to only pay egress costs associated with the aligned sequences rather than the costs of moving the entire cram.

-An example of this command is shown below that was used in a `for` loop for processing the All of Us consortium:
+An example of this command is shown below that was used in a `for` loop for processing the AoU consortium:

 ```shell
 ./gatk-4.2.6.0/gatk PrintReads -I gs://fc-aou-datasets-controlled/pooled/wgs/cram/v7_delta/wgs_*****.cram \